Kazake95/lytrize_desktop/README.md

 - `vivaldi`
 - `auto` (default)

-For example :
+Example:

 ```bash
 ./Lytrize-Clip_installler.sh chrome
 ```

-The installer detects the browser profile, creates or reuses a persistent extension key, updates the browser preferences, and creates a backup of the preferences file.
-Modern Chromium browsers still require the extension to be loaded through **Developer mode**.
+The installer detects the browser profile, creates or reuses a persistent extension key, updates browser extension preferences, enables Developer Mode, and creates a backup of the Preferences file.

-After the installer finishes:
+After installation:

-**Restart your browser & pin it for quick access** after running the script.
+**Restart your browser and pin Lytrize-Clip for quick access.**

-> **Note:** The `Lytrize-Clip/` extension folder must sit in the same directory as the installer script.

 ### Manual installation (any OS)

-1. Open `chrome://extensions/` (or the equivalent extensions page in your Chromium browser).
+1. Open the browser's extensions page.
+   - Chrome/Chromium: `chrome://extensions/`
+   - Edge: `edge://extensions/`
+   - Brave: `brave://extensions/`
+   - Opera: `opera://extensions/`
+   - Vivaldi: `vivaldi://extensions/`
 2. Enable **Developer mode**.
 3. Click **Load unpacked**.
-4. Select the `Lytrize-Clip/` folder from the extension package.
+4. Select the `Lytrize-Clip/` folder from the release package.

+For local `file://` pages, also enable **Allow access to file URLs** in the extension's details page.

 ### Permissions

 - `debugger` — required to access Chrome DevTools Protocol for native full-page capture
-- `activeTab` — limits capture access to the current active tab
+- `activeTab` — targets the current active tab
 - `downloads` — saves the PNG through the browser download manager

+There is no `host_permissions` entry in the current manifest.
+Local `file://` access remains controlled separately by Chromium's **Allow access to file URLs** setting.

+### Compatibility

+Lytrize-Clip targets current Manifest V3 Chromium-based browsers and is intended for:

+- Google Chrome
+- Chromium
+- Microsoft Edge
+- Brave
+- Opera
+- Vivaldi

+Browser-specific behavior may vary with Chromium updates.

+### Known limitation

+A single native Chromium screenshot has practical bitmap and dimension limits.
+Extremely large documents can exceed those limits.
+Lytrize-Clip reports such failures rather than silently truncating the capture.

+### Privacy

-Lytrize-Clip does not collect, transmit, or store captured page data.
+Lytrize-Clip does not collect, upload, transmit, or externally store captured page content or screenshots.

 ---
 ## Chart Types